atomiv/atomiv.github.io/_pages/about.md

                     <div>
                         <h5>Tamara Golubović</h5>
                         <h6>Process Manager & Project Manager</h6>
-                        <p>Jelena is a passionate Frontend Developer with a background in design.
-She develops web enterprise applications with Angular and designs WordPress themes for content websites.
-She uses Bootstrap and SASS to create custom designs.
-She enjoys working with various technologies in order to deliver.</p>
+                        <p>Tamara is a dedicated project manager with a passion towards business development and process implementation.
+She started her journey as a support specialist, through sales departments and is now working as a Project manager in IT.
+Her goal is to make sure that everything goes smoothly, with high productivity, time efficiency and good results.
+Tamara joined Atomiv to share her experiences and to help project managers improve project processes, overcome challenges and achieve their goals.</p>
                         <div>
                             <i class="fab fa-linkedin"></i>
                             <i class="fab fa-xing"></i>